transformerlab/transformerlab-docs/blog/2024-08-23-packaging-python-for-transformerlab/packaging-python-for-transformerlab.md

 - A user might have multiple versions of conda already installed, and there is no way to know where an existing version of conda is stored if it is not “activated”
 - They may have installed conda using an admin account, making it impossible for us to create new environments without `sudo`
-- Conda is activated in away I’ve never seen before: it installs itself into the bash / zsh shell, but the script that activates it [can’t be called directly before a separate script](https://github.com/conda/conda/issues/7980#issuecomment-484167955) because of the way bash works with subshells.
+- Conda is activated in a way I’ve never seen before: it installs itself into the bash / zsh shell, but the script that activates it [can’t be called directly before a separate script](https://github.com/conda/conda/issues/7980#issuecomment-484167955) because of the way bash works with subshells.

 For months we kept trying different paths to install Conda and then install Transformer Lab afterwards but users would find issues over and over.